 Visit the MoMA after 6 pm on a Friday

 Museums are a huge attraction in New York and all the entry fees can soon tot up!
 Luckily, the MoMA (Museum of Modern Art) is free to enter on Fridays between 4 pm and 8 pm!
 Word of warning, if you want to avoid the queues, I would recommend going after 6 pm!

 Get your theatre tickets on the night of the show

-A night at the theatre was extremely high up on my list of to-dos', but the prices were giving me major anxiety.
-We were quoted around $160 for two tickets purchased in Times Square, however, as a couple of bargain hunters, we took the risk of booking tickets at the office only a couple of hours before the show started and bagged ourselves two tickets for $40.
+A night at the theatre was extremely high up on my 'to do' list, but the prices gave me major anxiety.
+We were quoted around $160 for two tickets purchased in Times Square!
+However, as a couple of bargain hunters, we took the risk of booking tickets at the office only a couple of hours before the show started and bagged ourselves two tickets for $40.
 Result!

 Some free things to do in New York: